flowchart LR

 Scales

-Scales are functions (processes) that transform data for the graph.
-This process is trivial and is done by observing the type of layer and the data, so the only thing that people frequently need to use is to modify the axis/legend display.
-The series of functions are named in the following format: scale_(AES)_(datatype)
+Scales are functions (or processes) that transform data for the graph.
+This process is often automatic, based on the type of layer and data, so users typically only need to modify the axis or legend display.
+These functions are named in the format scale_(AES)_(datatype):

 scale_x_continuous() |